mewa/terrascript/README.md

 Code is evaluated until a `return` statement is found.

 Text between `return` and `@end` statements is passed as an argument to the code.
-By default it's accessible inside the inlini code under `block` variable, but you can override the name by specifying your own name in `@inline` directive.
+By default it's accessible inside the inline code under `block` variable, but you can override the name by specifying your own name in `@inline` directive.

 For example `@inline arg` declaration will pass text in `arg` variable.